Your Definitive Functional Medicine Guide To Intermittent Fasting

 Most likely you’ll find that when you start intermittent fasting you’ll feel fuller faster after each meal that you do eat, thus keeping the meals you eat simple.
 Since there are many different ways to fast, I broke down each of the various plans into beginner, intermediate, and advanced along with a one-day meal plan for each.
 The specific combination of nutrients will help enhance the benefits you’ll already be gaining from fasting.
 You can use this as a guide for your specific health case and take into consideration any food intolerances or other modifications you need to make.

-Beginner: The 8-6 Window Plan
+How should a beginner start intermittent fasting?
+The 8-6 Window Plan

+For any beginner, intermittent fasting can seem intimidating.
+Don’t worry!
+This intermittent fasting guide is a perfect way to break into the scene without changing things up too drastically.
 You will eat between the hours of 8 a.m. and 6 p.m.
 This is a great plan to start with since it allows you to eat breakfast, lunch, and dinner within normal hours while still getting 14 hours of uninterrupted fasting time in a day.

 Breakfast: Green Smoothie – 8:00 a.m.

 I like to ease into eating with an easy-to-digest smoothie.
 A green smoothie avoids the high-sugar content often found in fruit-based smoothies which will keep you from getting on a blood-sugar rollercoaster.
 Smoothies are also great for packing a lot of healthy fats into one meal.

 - 1 cup greens of choice (spinach, chard, etc.)

 - Place all ingredients in a blender and blend to combine.

 I love to prep multiple grass-fed liver burgers to warm up throughout the week.
 Up the health benefits by making a burger salad with greens packed with B-vitamins and a homemade dressing loaded with healthy fats to increase methylation and detox pathways.